gazebosim/gz-sim/examples/plugin/custom_sensor_system/README.md

 make
 ~~~

-This will generate the `CustomSensorSystem` library under `build`.
+This will generate the `OdometerSystem` library under `build`.

 ## Run

 The plugin must be attached to an entity to be loaded.
 This is demonstrated in
-the `custom_sensor.sdf` file that's going to be loaded.
+the `odometer.sdf` file that's going to be loaded.

 Before starting Gazebo, we must make sure it can find the plugin by doing: